 The international Historical European Martial Arts (HEMA) movement shares a unique, open culture which stands in contrast to many martial arts communities.
 Because most HEMA clubs world-wide began with no master or teacher to follow, the community shares a sometimes chaotic affection for egalitarianism and a disdain for pompous elitism.
 Schools or teachers preaching a “one true way” are quickly marginalized; replaced with a healthy combination of “put up or shut up” and “let me show you how to get there.”
 Maryland KdF holds firmly to the community’s commitment to brotherhood, respect, and approachability.
-Fighters who know more and can do more are responsible to help bring others up, not lord their prowess over them.
+Fighters who know more and can do more are responsible for raising others up, not lording their prowess over them.
 A common refrain amongst HEMA practitioners worldwide is that this culture of brotherhood and camaraderie is what makes HEMA great.

-The members of Maryland KdF are highly involved in the overall Historical European Martial Arts (HEMA) community.
-Our members helped create the largest international HEMA service organization in North America, organize the most prominent competitive event in the western hemisphere and other events across the country, founded and managed the largest online source of medieval fencing material, encouraged and participated in the creation of the first set of mass produced HEMA protective equipment in the US, and were instrumental in the proliferation of sharp cutting practice becoming a norm for respect.
+The members of Maryland KdF are highly involved in the overall HEMA community.
+Our members participate in research and interpretations of the extant manuals, helped create the largest international HEMA service organization in North America, organized the most prominent competitive event in the western hemisphere and other events across the country, founded and managed the largest online source of medieval fencing material, encouraged and participated in the creation of the first set of mass produced HEMA protective equipment in the US, and were instrumental in the proliferation of sharp cutting practice becoming a norm for respect.

 In addition, members of our club regularly fight and place in various competitions.
 These events happen throughout the year and occur all across the United States and internationally.
-Events like Longpoint, the largest HEMA competition in North America, and others are not only a chance to demonstrate your fighting skills, but are also places to learn new skills from the top instructors in the world.
+Tournaments are not only a chance to demonstrate your fighting skills, but are also places to learn new skills from the top instructors in the world.
 Longsword features almost universally in HEMA competitions, but there are also rapier, sword and buckler, saber, singlestick, harnischfechten (fighting in plate armor), cutting, and wrestling events.

 This list of events is in no way comprehensive.